 “I was motivated to apply to Bashpole Software the moment I heard of the work done here for social good.
 The biggest reward was knowing that some of my work contributed to combating online human trafficking.
 During my time as an intern, I was able to work on a variety of projects, leveraging machine learning, statistics, computer vision, and natural language processing.
 I appreciated that my meetings with Ben were always very collaborative and conversational, and that I had the opportunity to work on a wide variety of tasks and have a direct impact.” -Andrew Johnson, 2018, Universität des Saarlandes.
 Went on to work on Natural Language Understanding for Amazon.

-- Technical Writing Internship Season 2: Strategic Communication & Business Development
+- Technical Writing Internship Experience 2.A: Strategic Communication & Business Development

-- Technical Writing Internship Season 3: Team Management
+- Technical Writing Internship Experience 3: Team Management

 “Being an intern with Bashpole Software turned out to be everything I needed and nothing I expected.
 I needed a professional environment to develop my skills as a technical writer.
 I never expected to learn so much about the challenges to US nonprofits and the vast potential of online advertising to support their great works.
 I also never expected to get a fundamentals course in artificial intelligence!
 Another benefit to my professional development had to do with the opportunity to mentor and coach younger professionals, which is a type of fulfillment we often overlook as we progress through our careers.
 That said, I was also glad to be able to spend most of my time focused on the writing process at a less stressful pace than I have been used to.
 This made more room for thoughtful reflection and better quality in my output.
 I was glad to be able to stand back from the R&D proposal writing process, analyze it, break it down, and organize it into phases, steps, and a methodology that will hopefully serve Bashpole as a training tool.
 That tool should in turn help future interns achieve the lasting impacts they seek in their careers.
 Working on projects for government R&D proposal writing & technical writing proved to be an interesting, challenging and rewarding experience that I am sure will serve me well in my career.” -Lyrae Johnson, 2021, Drexel University.